Investor Relations

 Risk is managed according to a uniform policy that applies to the entire H.U.
 Group as defined in the risk management structure within the Risk Management Rules.

 The Risk Management Committee was established with the purpose of promoting risk management for the Company and the entire Group.
-The committee is chaired by the CFO and comprises executive officers other than the representative executive officer.
+The committee is chaired by the Executive Officer in charge of Corporate Management and comprises executive officers other than the representative executive officer.
 It meets at least annually, with the results reported to the Board of Directors.
 The committee’s detailed activities include:

 The Company and its Group companies also conduct risk management through the Risk Management Committee or executive committees.
 This process involves risk identification, categorization of company-wide or business process risks, risk analysis and evaluation based on the possibility and degree of impacts, and risk response.
 Specifically, risks are managed using a Risk Control Matrix (RCM) and reported at least annually to the Risk Management Committee.